-sample of fresh mortar or fresh concrete taken from material to be used for the production of a factory made product, either spray-applied to a laboratory test plate (mortar only) or cast into a mould (mortar or concrete) of appropriate dimensions (e.g. standard cube, cylinder or prism etc.) and compacted (where appropriate), cured and hardened under conditions representative of those intended for the product fresh concrete concrete that is fully mixed and still in a condition capable of being compacted by the chosen method fresh mortar cement mortar that is fully mixed and still in a condition of being applied to a substrate by the chosen method odour organoleptic attribute perceptible by olfactory organ on sniffing certain volatile substances (ISO 5492 [2])
+sample of fresh mortar or fresh concrete taken from material to be used for the production of a factory made product; either spray-applied to a laboratory test plate (mortar only) or cast into a mould (mortar or concrete) of appropriate dimensions (e.g. standard cube, cylinder or prism etc.) and compacted (where appropriate), cured and hardened under conditions representative of those intended for the product fresh concrete concrete that is fully mixed and still in a condition capable of being compacted by the chosen method fresh mortar cement mortar that is fully mixed and still in a condition to be applied to a substrate by the chosen method test technical operation that consists of the determination of one or more characteristics of a given product test procedure specified technical method for performing a test sample one or more units, or a specified quantity, drawn from a batch or lot, selected at random for testing, e.g. at the factory or in a laboratory test piece sample or portion of a sample which is to be conditioned, treated or otherwise prepared to be tested to obtain a single test result nominal diameter (DN/ID) or (DN/OD)